yinping-520/quick-fix-recipe-1/README.md

 ## Find New Recipes at the Click of a Button!

+## Summary
+Quick Fix Recipe is an application that can quickly provide user the recipes for food and drinks.

 ## User Story
 ```
 As a user looking for quick recipes,